noobping/PasswordStore/docs/workflows.md

 From the list view, `Ctrl+C` copies the selected entry's password line.

-## Edit Structured Fields Or The Raw Pass File
+## Edit Structured Fields Or Raw Text

 ### Structured editor